-Use the 'code' prototype: if using code notes, first add the built-in prototype "Code" to the TBX and then assign the prototype to your code note(s).
+Use the 'code' prototype: if using code notes, first add the 'Code' prototype from the built-in prototypes to the TBX and then assign the prototype to your code note(s).
 If using several such notes, make a codes container and set the "code" prototype via its $OnAdd.
 The code note sets a monospace font, removes paragraph (line break) spacing, turns of auto-lists, etc. All this makes setting and testing code much easier.

 An important consideration with these 'code repository' notes is that generally it is not required to export such notes or have them appear in the content part of a document (e.g. in agents).
 If using a top-level split of content and utility notes, these code repository notes should definitely go into the utility.

 Using a code note

 The best way to deploy code in the code note is to use its rule (or edict if preferred) to set the rule/OnAdd/etc of another note.
 Therefore a self-focussed action, i.e. rule or edict, in the note will set an action in another note, for example:

 Assuming the $Name "some note" is unique, this will set that's note's $Rule's code to be the current note's $Text.
 If the $Name is not unique, consider using the $Path:

 This approach allows use of the $RuleEnabled (or $EdictEnabled) to act as a cut-off and stop propagation of code if the code in the note's $Text is being worked on, e.g. to extend or correct existing code.
 Once the edit is complete, re-enable and the new code will be passed to the relevant note(s).
 Although, it is more instinctive to use a rule in this role, unless the code will change often, an edict is a more sensible choice as it runs less often (edict execution).
 If using these 'enable' attributes, consider adding either/both as additional Displayed Attributes to the Code prototype.

 If the reference is to more than one note, a list of offsets is possible: